 Rebecca Petra Naomi Seeman is a conductor, music educator, and nonprofit leader.
-She is a faculty member in the Performing Arts and Social Justice Department at the University of San Francisco, where she conducts the Classical Choral Ensembles and teaches voice, music theory, and music history.
-She serves as Artistic Director of Sacred and Profane Chamber Chorus, an advanced volunteer nonprofit ensemble in Berkeley, California.
-She has held conducting and academic positions at University of California, Santa Cruz, University of Iowa and at numerous synagogues and churches.
+She is a faculty member in the Performing Arts and Social Justice Department at the University of San Francisco, where she conducts the Classical Choral Ensembles and has taught voice, music theory, and music history.
+She serves as Artistic Director of Sacred and Profane Chamber Chorus in Berkeley, California.
+Past positions include conducting and academic positions at University of California, Berkeley, University of California, Santa Cruz, and the University of Iowa.

-She holds a BA in Voice and an MA in Performance Practice and Conducting from the University of California, Santa Cruz, and a DMA in Choral Conducting and Pedagogy from the University of Iowa.
-She is currently a student in the University of San Francisco’s MNA program, with expected completion in August 2021 and a focus in ADEI in the Performing Arts.
-Additional credentials include Estill Voice Training, ADEI Training, and Data Analysis.
-Her areas of professional competence include diversity awareness, program planning, and nonprofit management, and she is interested in the higher education, music leadership, arts administration, foundation, and consulting sectors.
+Rebecca holds a BA in Vocal Performance and an MA in Performance Practice and Conducting from the University of California, Santa Cruz, and a DMA in Choral Conducting and Pedagogy from the University of Iowa.
+She studied conducting under Nicole Paiement, Eric Ericson, William Hatcher, and Timothy Stalter.
+She holds an MNA from the University of San Francisco’s Masters of Nonprofit Administration program, with a focus in ADEI in the Performing Arts.
+Additional credentials include certificates in Estill Voice Training.